tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 So what does actually happen in `deferproc` and `deferreturn`?

 As we see, `deferproc` gets the current goroutine, and uses [`newdefer`](https://github.com/golang/go/blob/73f86d2a78423f26323e7acf52bc489fb3e7fcbc/src/runtime/panic.go#L387) for the actual creation.
-After some checks, the newly created defer is allocated and added on the defer chain.
+After some checks, the new defer is allocated and added on the defer chain.

 ```go
 // Create a new deferred function fn with siz bytes of arguments.